Why study radiologic technology?

 Radiologic Technologists use a wide variety of machines to produce images of the body.
 They use x-ray machines, CT (CAT) scanners, MRI machines, ultrasound machines and nuclear medicine cameras.
 This program teaches students to perform studies using x-ray machines.
 Use of advanced imaging modalities may require additional schooling or on-the-job training.
 The variety of things to learn keeps the field of radiologic technology new and interesting.

 Radiologic Technologists are in high demand.
-The Bureau of Labor Statistics estimates radiologic technology employment opportunities to grow by 24% in the next eight years.
+The Bureau of Labor Statistics estimates radiologic technology employment opportunities to grow by 28% from 2010 to 2020 (faster than average).
 The local demand for technologists was so great that the area hospitals joined forces with SFCC to create this program.

-Radiologic Technologists have attractive compensation packages.
-The American Society of Radiologic Technologists' 2004 Wage and Salary Survey shows the average wage per hour as $22.51 and the average annual salary at $52,026 in Missouri.
-The average starting salary in this area is around $17.00/hr or $32,000/year.
-This is a 3.15% increase over 2003.
+Radiologic Technologist have attractive compensation packages.
+The American Society of Radiologic Technologists 2010 Wage and Salary Survey shows the average wage per hour as $26.13 and the average annual salary at $54,340 in Missouri.
 Recruiting employers also tempt applicants with sign-on bonuses, health benefits and generous vacation schedules.
-Many employers offer the opportunity to work compressed work weeks (four 10-hour days, or three 12-hour days).
+Many employers offer the opportunity to work compressed work weeks (four 10- hour days, or three 12- hour days).

 For more information about required courses, click Advising Worksheet.